CEOofBroccoli/Fast-api-shop-app/README.md

 ### **Contribution Areas**

 - 🐛 Bug fixes and improvements
-- ✨ New features and enhancements
+- ✨ New features and enhancements (especially branding and UI/UX)
 - 📚 Documentation improvements
 - 🧪 Test coverage expansion
 - 🔧 DevOps and deployment optimization
+- 🎨 Logo and branding enhancements

 ## 📄 License